 Detoxification is a natural process that the body automatically goes through to cleanse itself internally.
 To the best of my knowledge, although it is not a scientifically proven fact, I believe the body is in a constant state of detox in an attempt to cleanse itself throughout its entire lifetime.
-This state of detox is a natural built-in mechanism that the body is able to do.
-The wonders of the physical human body never cease to amaze!
+This state of detox is a natural built-in mechanism that the body is able to do, and designed to do by our creator, the Universe, or God or whatever you decide to call it.
+The wonders of the Universe and the physical human body never cease to amaze!

 I have come to this conclusion of a 'continuous detox' as a result of many years of experimentation with various methods and all kinds of diets in an attempt to cleanse my own body from within.
 I have learnt to recognise the signs and symptoms of the detox process and have realised, that for me personally, my body goes through this process at times when I am not actively trying to detoxify my system.
 This tells me that my body is attempting to go through this same process all the time in an attempt to keep itself clean and healthy.